dennisdkim/2800-202210-BBY16/readme.md

  - extract file contents into a local folder
  - run XAMPP and activate MySQL server
  - in the console terminal open MariaDB and paste in all content from comp2800.sql to write database and tables
  - open the console terminal to the path where file contents are located
  - install the Express framework using "npm install express"
  - install the Express-sessions framework using "npm install express-sessions"
- -enter "node wecool-server.js" to run the server on PORT 8000
+ - enter "node wecool-server.js" to run the server on PORT 8000
  - enter localhost:8000 into the browser address field to run WeCool

+------------------HOW TO RUN WECOOL ON HEROKU------------------- To configure WECOOL via Heroku the following steps are required:
+- install the Heroku CLI.
+- login to Heroku account.
+- connect git repo to remote Heroku repo.
+- if using a remote database, connect to the remote database in the server side js.
+- push changes to Heroku repo.
+- use the link provided to open the Heroku hosted app.

+Lines 84-89 in wecool-server.js configure the app to run off this local server.
+Comment out these lines of code, and uncomment lines 75 to 81 in weccol-server.js to connect to a remote server.
+You may need to configure remote connection object to connect to your server.

  --------------------HOW TO USE WECOOL------------------------ WeCool consists of main features: